 A properly maintained cooling system, filled with phosphate-free coolant consisting of a 50/50 mix of antifreeze and water per TMC RP-329 "Type A" EG or TMC RP-330 "Type A" PG specifications can be operated to the limits recommended.
-The proper maintenance involves periodic evaluation using Power Trac 3-Way Coolant Test Strips and the addition of SCA as needed, indicated by the strip test.
+The proper maintenance involves periodic evaluation using Power Trac 3-Way Coolant Test Strips and the addition of properly maintained OAT coolant may be operated 600,000 miles (960,000 km), four (4) years, or until overhaul, whichever comes first.
+At this time the system must be completely drained, thoroughly cleaned, and refilled.
+OAT Coolants require the addition of an extender at 300,000 miles (480,000 km), two (2) years, or 5,000 hours, whichever comes first.
+Use 1 pint of extender for every 20 gallons of coolant.

+SCA as needed, indicated by the strip test.
 To verify coolant acceptability, submit a sample for coolant analysis every 300,000 miles (480,000 km), three (3) years, or 5,000 operating hours, whichever comes first.
 Submit the sample in a DDC Power Trac Coolant Test Bottle.
-Required part numbers are in refer to section POWER COOL ENGINE PRODUCTS.
+Required part numbers are inrefer to section POWER COOL ENGINE PRODUCTS.